D2OKAY/simUI/README.md

-# simUI
+# seasyUI
-A Simple UI design for Chat interface for Ollama, built with Electron.
+A Easy UI design for Chat interface for Ollama, built with Electron.

-Simple enough to change the name of the UI itself (repo name stays the same)
-- simpleUI -> simUI {too many repositories with 'simpleUI'}

 The idea came from wanting to create a siimple 'turn key' app that can be used for students (my niece).
 For details on the story you can check out my article [Ollama UI for Students (Part 2) - Not active yet](link).
 The UI allows customization of the colors to make it quite different from someone else.